asadansari8840/asadansari8840/README.md

 ## 🛠️ What I Do

-🌐 Build scalable web applications using React, Next.js, and Astro for stellar user experiences.
+🌐 Build scalable web applications using React, Next.js for stellar user experiences.

-📱 Develop mobile apps with React Native for seamless cross-platform performance.
+📱 Develop mobile apps with React Native , Flutter for seamless cross-platform performance.

-⚙️ Engineer robust backend systems with Node.js, Express, and MongoDB.
+⚙️ Engineer robust backend systems with Node.js, Express, and MongoDB , Drizzle and other tooling.

-🔍 Optimize apps with Elasticsearch and Docker for efficiency and scalability.

 🐛 Squash bugs and refactor APIs to deliver lightning-fast responses.

-🎓 Education
+## 🎓 Education

 Bachelor's in Computer Application
 Jamia Hamdard University, New Delhi

-🌟 Fun Facts
+## 🌟 Fun Facts

 🧠 Always learning new tools and frameworks to stay ahead of the curve.